 Pitkin County COVID-19 Risk Level

-In the absence of the dial, these three simple metrics will determine the overall risk level for Pitkin County
+These three simple metrics will determine the overall risk level for Pitkin County

 COVID-19 Hospital Capacity and Key Metrics